1. Home/

 • Development of alternative security mechanisms such as bank guarantees or escrow accounts.

-• Specification of notification obligations for changes in insurance coverage.
+• Establishment of notification obligations in the event of changes to insurance coverage.

-How do you integrate information security requirements into outsourcing contracts?
+How does one integrate information security requirements into outsourcing agreements?

-Integrating information security requirements into outsourcing contracts is a critical success factor for secure outsourcing relationships in light of increasing cybersecurity risks.
+Integrating information security requirements into outsourcing agreements is a critical success factor for secure outsourcing relationships, given the increasing cybersecurity risks.
 An effective contractual information security framework must address both current and future threats.

 • Development of a comprehensive Information Security Requirements Catalog as a binding contractual basis.